 If you are trying to reach a larger audience than cannabis users, then you want to study the online communities and peg which tags can either help spread awareness or buy your products.

 Unlike traditional advertising, you don’t have to limit yourself to actors, singers, and sports stars.
 You only have to identify who is popular with their subscribers and make sure the subscribers are real people and not bots.

-With that said, costs can vary depending on the demand for the influencers’ time and content.
-Someone like the Kardashians may cost millions, while a reviewer of CBD products on YouTube may be satisfied with a few free products.
+With someone like the Kardashians, influencer marketing may cost millions, while a reviewer of CBD products on YouTube may be satisfied with a few free products.
 Set your budget carefully and screen your influencers.

 Instagram, which has over one billion monthly users globally, has emerged as the premier platform for influencer marketing.

 You want to create meaningful, solid content on Instagram because that will allow you to engage more.
-An influencer will help accelerate otherwise slow organic growth of followers that will possibly convert to buy your products.
+An influencer will help accelerate otherwise slow organic growth of followers that will possibly convert to buy your CBD product.

 Set measurable goals on ROI, and reasonable rates to pay influencers so that you don’t go bankrupt or shift them for their time.
 Make sure any free products arrive speedily to them.

 How We Can Help

 Optimum7 has the tools you need to develop a strategy that will market your CBD without necessarily needing to advertise online.
-We’ll help you follow the law and get your product out there.
+We’ll help you follow the Federal law and get your product out there.

 Contact Optimum7 today to get your CBD marketing strategies started.